floraline/beem/README.md

 chat.
 The remaining instructions on this page are only relevant if you want to run a custom instance of this bot.

+This software was authored by [gammafunk](https://github.com/gammafunk) and is duplicated here for historical purposes.

 ### Details

 beem supports monitoring the chat of any number of concurrent WebTiles games